TsawadaTsuna/Grand-prix/README.md

 ![Grand-Prix animation](./grandprix.gif)

-In this project is implemented by the API OpenMP using C which is able to run multithreads which has available upon to the machine running the method **omp_get_max_threads()** for the maximum value for cars and our output is visible in a CLI.
+In this project is implemented by the API OpenMP using C which is able to run multithreads which has available upon to the machine running the method **omp_get_max_threads()** for the maximum value for cars where our output is visible in a CLI.

 ***